-What begins with Girl Scouts speaking up at a troop meeting can go all the way to speaking in front of their city council for a cause they champion—and they will have your support to thank for that.
-Your volunteer role makes a powerful difference.
-Girl Scouts wouldn’t exist without volunteers like you.
-Your first step as a troop leader may lead to other volunteer opportunities once this year is over.
+What begins with Girl Scouts speaking up at a troop meeting can go all the way to speaking in front of their city council for a cause they champion—and they’ll have your support to thank for it.
+Your volunteer role makes a powerful difference: Girl Scouts wouldn’t exist without volunteers like you.
+And your first step as a troop leader may lead you to other volunteer opportunities once this year is over.

-Without our passionate and dedicated volunteers, there would be no Girl Scouting.
-That’s why we celebrate National Volunteer Month every April and turn up the party as we ring in National Girl Scout Leader’s Day on April 22.
+We’ll say it again: without our passionate and dedicated volunteers, there would be no Girl Scouting.
+That’s why we celebrate National Volunteer Month every April (including National Volunteer Week the third week of that month) and turn up the party as we ring in National Girl Scout Leader’s Day on April 22.

-We know that volunteering isn't always easy, especially when you're new, so we can't thank you enough for giving your time and energy to be the mentor and role model your troop needs!
-Guiding your Girl Scouts—even if you're still figuring things out—is nothing short of amazing!
+We know volunteering isn't always easy, especially when you?re new to an organization, so we can't thank you enough for giving your time and energy to be the mentor and role model your troop needs.
+Guiding your Girl Scouts—even if you're still figuring things out—is nothing short of amazing.

 As of February 2026, South Carolina is experiencing a large, ongoing outbreak of measles with hundreds of cases, primarily in Upstate regions.